List of The King of Fighters characters: Oswald

-Oswald (オズワルド, Ozuwarudo) appears in The King of Fighters XI as a member of the game's Hero Team, along with Ash Crimson and Shen Woo.
-An Irish professional assassin who utilizes a card-based fighting style in attacking his opponents with razor-sharp cards, he was created as an older gentleman, and is an enigma to even the creators.
-Developers consider his moves to be comical compared to the seriousness of his image, especially when the move "Joker" is blocked or misses.
-They chose to leave the result of his fight with Shen ambiguous, implying that fans would have been disappointed with the outcome.
+Oswald (オズワルド, Ozuwarudo) appears in The King of Fighters XI as a member of the Hero Team, alongside Ash Crimson and Shen Woo.
+He is a veteran poker player and professional assassin from Ireland who utilizes the Karnöffel assassination art, a card-based fighting style in attacking his opponents with razor-sharp cards.
+Oswald was created as an elderly gentleman, and is an enigma to even the creators.
 He was originally intended to be the "good-looking glasses" character for the series.
 It is revealed at the end of the tournament that Oswald joins Ash and Shen Woo to obtain money and drugs named Dragon Pills.
 Ash agrees to give information regarding the drug to Oswald, explaining that it can only be given to him if he defeats the provider's enemy, Shen Woo.
 Oswald would later make his return as a DLC character in The King of Fighters XIV.

+Momoko

+Momoko (桃子, Momoko) is a young capoeira girl with psychic powers.
+She is a third member of the Neo Psycho Soldier Team in The King of Fighters XI, alongside Athena Asamiya and Sie Kensou.
+She is the first capoeira fighter in the KOF series.
+The staff had mixed opinions about Momoko due to her relatively young age.

 Shion

-Shion (紫苑, Shion) makes his first appearance in The King of Fighters XI as the sub-boss.
-The character was conceptually designed to be one of Ron's daughters, though developers decided to change his gender to startle and appeal to fans with his androgynous appearance.
+Shion (紫苑, Shion) is the sub-boss in The King of Fighters XI.
+His character was conceptually designed to be one of Ron's daughters, though developers decided to change his gender to startle and appeal to fans with his androgynous appearance.
 Shion is an enigmatic character whose past is unknown.
 He works as an underling for the demon Magaki, and seems knowledgeable about the workings of Orochi.
-After being defeated at the ruins of the tournament finals, he is dragged through an extradimensional gate.
-However, after Magaki is defeated at the end of the tournament, Shion kills him and his whereabouts remain unknown.
-In King of Fighters XIII, as the last cutscene, the head of Shion's spear appears.
-The cutscene is named The Crimson Spear.
-It is shown that he's still alive as he appeared before Shroom and Rimelo.
+After being defeated at the ruins of the tournament finals, Shion is dragged through an extradimensional gate.
+However, after Magaki is defeated at the end of the tournament, Shion's spear kills him and his whereabouts remain unknown.
+In a KOF XIII cutscene, the head of Shion's spear appears, indicating that he is still alive as Shion appeared before Shroom and Rimelo.

 Magaki

-Magaki (禍忌) is the final boss of The King of Fighters XI.
-Not much is known about Magaki and his past history.
+Magaki (禍忌) is the final boss in The King of Fighters XI.
+Nothing much is known about Magaki and his past history.
 Like his partner Mukai, Magaki wants to awake Orochi and give Orochi's powers to his own master.
-He also shows even less respect for humans in general, believing them to have little-to-no potential, and being weak overall.
+He shows even less respect for humans in general, believing them to have little-to-no potential, and being weak overall.
 He also seems to have very little tolerance for not getting what he wants from others.
-Like Mukai before him, after he was defeated he stood up, apparently unscathed, and made his exit into another realm after commenting that perhaps it was more than spirit that was needed to awaken Orochi.
-However, as he finally realizes the error in his plan, he is killed by Shion's spear, hurled from the dimensional rift he was escaping from.
+Like Mukai before him, he stood up after being defeated, apparently unscathed, and made his exit into another realm after saying perhaps it was more than spirit that was needed to awaken Orochi.
+However, as he finally realizes the error in his plan, Magaki is killed by Shion's spear, hurled from the dimensional rift he was escaping from.